 To install and start SQL Developer, follow these steps:

-2. To start SQL Developer, go to the sqldeveloper directory under the directory, and do one of the following, as appropriate for your operating system:
+directory under thedirectory, and do one of the following, as appropriate for your operating system:

 On Linux and Mac OS X systems, run sh sqldeveloper.sh.